Scottish-Tech-Army/learning-play-audit/cdk-stacks/README.md

-# CDK Deployment stack for LTL Survey Audit application
+# CDK Deployment stack for LtL Survey Audit application

 This project handles the CDK creation of backend resources and frontend deployments of the Admin and Survey React applications.